 Use planters to rotate a seasonal array of annuals to punctuate your decor.
 Easily swap out the washed pastels of spring for the sunny yellows of summer.
 Use vibrant reds and oranges for fall.
-Christmas greenery like poinsettias will brighten the holiday season.
+Christmas favorites like poinsettias brighten the holiday season.
 Use seasonally appropriate planters for an even more festive touch.

 Group small or medium-sized containers for maximum impact.
 A corner filled with terra cotta containers of many sizes will look luxurious.
 Use the thriller-filler-spiller idea here, too.
 Put the tallest in the center or back, place groups of fillers in the middle and arrange cascading elements around the perimeter.

 Take your gardening to new heights by creating a vertical garden wall.
 Vertical garden planters are both architecturally interesting and space-saving.